 Attendees gathered to honor Namrita Kapur ’97, '97 MEM, and ICF Board member Andrea Levere ’83, as the 2022 Leadership in Business and Society Award recipients.

-Andrea Levere is Fellow at the Program on Social Enterprise and recently an Executive Fellow with the International Center for Finance at the Yale School of Management.
+Andrea Levere is Fellow at the Program on Social Enterprise, Innovation, and Impact and recently an Executive Fellow with the International Center for Finance at the Yale School of Management.
 In this role, Andrea has drafted the Blueprint for Enterprise Capital to scale the delivery of “philanthropic equity” for nonprofits and social ventures.
 She is working with the Winthrop Rockefeller Foundation, Citi Foundation, California Wellness Foundation, William Julius Wilson Institute, Federal Reserve Banks of NY and SF, and other partners to advance the practice of Enterprise Capital to build financial strength and resilience and reduce the racial wealth gap in the nonprofit sector.